Burnaby Blues + Roots Festival

 No, there is no smoking or vaping (including tobacco and cannabis products) permitted in Deer Lake Park.
 Learn more about smoke-free Burnaby.

-Animals are not permitted on site with the exception of working service animals.
+Animals are not permitted on site, with the exception of working service animals.
+For the safety and well-being of your pet, please do not leave animals unattended in vehicles during the event.

 Have questions?
 Contact us